 All SLPs in the role of clinical supervisor for practicum placements must have a minimum of two clock hours of professional development in clinical supervision.
 UWEC offers several no-cost options to help off-campus SLPs feel comfortable and competent to offer high-quality clinical instruction.
-First, the CSD website hosts an arsenal of readings, forms, and web links that can become valuable resources to those supervising graduate students.
-In addition, the CSD program at UWEC offers online professional development courses in supervision and clinical instruction in CSD.
+First, the SLHS website hosts an arsenal of readings, forms, and web links that can become valuable resources to those supervising graduate students.
+In addition, the SLHS program at UWEC offers online professional development courses in supervision and clinical instruction in SLHS.
 These can be taken by off-campus clinical supervisors throughout the country at no cost.
-Finally, speechpathology.com offers free online coursework (not associated with ASHA CEUs).
+In addition, the UWEC SLHS department has registration information for several other FREE supervisor training offerings that can be shared with upcoming SLP supervisors (e.g., CAPCSD modules).
 Graduate students should put prospective field supervisors in touch with the UWEC Director of Clinical Education for more information on these professional development opportunities.